 “Unfortunately, results haven’t been favourable for our A-league team so far this season.
 Despite results, team morale is high, and all the coaching staff and players have been really great to work with.

 All the staff have worked tirelessly this season to ensure as many players are available for selection come game day, as possible.
 For me, it has been a fantastic experience working along side Murray Leyland (Head Physiotherapist) in the medical department, assisting him with player treatment and rehabilitation at training sessions and on match day, including travelling interstate for all away matches.
-It has also been very pleasing to see a few of our players from the youth system, make the transition into full time training with a league squad and achieving regular game time in the a-league.
-The year ahead looks very promising for our senior men's academy sides who compete in the NSW National Premier League 2 division, commencing the first weekend of March 2018.
+It has also been very pleasing to see a few of our players from the youth system, make the transition into full time training with a league squad and achieving regular game time in the A-league.
+The year ahead looks very promising for our senior men’s academy sides who compete in the NSW National Premier League 2 division, commencing the first weekend of March 2018.

-I would also like to take this opportunity, to thank Head Coach, Paulo Okon for asking me to come on board this season and be apart of the A-league staff.
-Another special thanks to Coast Sport Physio directors, Brett Doring and Matt Cranney for making it possible to juggle A-league, Y-league and Clinic commitments."
+I would also like to take this opportunity, to thank Head Coach, Paulo Okon for asking me to come on board this season and be a part of the A-league staff.
+Another special thanks to Coast Sport Physio directors, Brett Doring and Matt Cranney for making it possible to juggle A-league, Y-league and Clinic commitments.”

-Coast sport educating players
+Coast Sport educating players

 Education is also a high priority for Coast Sport who are delivering a variety of educational workshops for academy players, parents and coaches covering all aspects of health and fitness to ensure optimal performance including sports nutrition, injury management and prevention and foot health.